bobalicious/amoss/README.md

 ### Test Spy

-Is specified intially in the same way as a Test Double, though after the method under test is executed, the controller is then interrogated to determine the value of parameters.
+Is specified intially in the same way as a Test Stub, though after the method under test is executed, the controller is then interrogated to determine the value of parameters.

-Typically used to 'stub out' an object that *is* the focus of the test.
+Typically used to create a Test Double of an object that *is* the focus of the test.

 That is, the test is checking that the method under test calls particular methods on the given Test Double passing parameters with certain values that are predictable.